-Santa visits London’s Wetland Centre in Barnes for just a few days a year and sadly tickets have sold out for this year.
-However there are still many festive experiences on offer including donkey riding and husky sleigh rides and elf craft workshops, all set amongst the beautiful wetlands of Barnes.
+Santa visits London’s Wetland Centre in Barnes for just a few days a year but tickets have not yet been released for this year.
+There will also be many festive experiences on offer including donkey riding and husky sleigh rides and elf craft workshops, all set amongst the beautiful wetlands of Barnes.

-Tickets to meet Santa have sold out out.
+Tickets to meet Santa have not yet been released.
 Other activities are included in the price of entry to the Wetlands.

 6. Bocketts Farm, Leatherhead Surrey

 A trip to Santa at Bocketts Farm is one our family favourites.
 The children board Santa’s trailer and a tractor pulls them to a beautifully decorated hay barn to meet Santa.
 Each child receives a lovely gift and has a chance to share their Christmas wishes with Santa.
 A visit to the farm is included in the price of the ticket so children can also enjoy all that is on offer there, including festive crafts, a large indoor play area and hopefully some newborn lambs.

 Tickets have not yet been released for 2019.

 A visit to meet Santa at Crockford Bridge Farm comes highly recommended and is promised to be a smaller, more magical experience this year.
 Children enjoy a 30 minute walk through The Wonder Wood (30 year old real Christmas Tree Forest), meeting a cast of characters along the way, before finding Father Christmas in his Log Cabin.
 There is a gift for every child and a chance to share Christmas wishes.
 You can also cut your own Christmas Tree at the PYO farm whilst you are there.